-[Since this post was written, but LinkCapital and Splash have shuttered their resident-specific programs.]
+[2020 Update: Since this post was written, but LinkCapital and Splash have shuttered their resident-specific programs and LinkCapital subsequently shut down completely.]

 Let’s assume that you are a graduating medical student or resident and plan to actually pay off your loans (i.e. not attempt to qualify for PSLF.)